 The number of aircraft operations under the Proposed Action would be the same as the No Action alternative.
-Operation of the Proposed Action would result in a slight change in landing and departure points on the runway and taxi routes with the proposed runway extension.
-Aircraft operational assumptions are documented in Appendix B. Figures 4-3 and 4-4 illustrate that the 2020 and 2025 Proposed Action would result in minor changes in noise exposure, as compared with the 2020 and 2025 No Action alternative, respectively.
-The minor changes in noise exposure in both 2020 and 2025 would be contained entirely on Airport property.
+Operation of the Proposed Action would result in a 500-foot change in landing and departure points on the runway and taxi routes with the proposed runway extension.
+Aircraft operational assumptions are documented in Appendix B. Figures 4-3 and 4-4 illustrate that the 2020 and 2025 Proposed Action would not result in a significant increase in noise exposure, as compared with the 2020 and 2025 No Action alternative, respectively.
+The changes in noise exposure in both 2020 and 2025 would be contained entirely on Airport property.
+There are no noise sensitive land uses within the 2020 and 2025 DNL 65 dB noise contours for the Proposed Action.
 No residential areas or other sensitive land uses would experience an increase of DNL 1.5 dB within the DNL 65 dB noise contour, as compared with the No Action alternative.
 The Proposed Action would also not introduce new noise sensitive areas to DNL 65 dB noise levels due to a DNL 1.5 dB increase in aircraft noise.
 Therefore, the Proposed Action would not result in a significant noise impact.